Back to blog

 It’s also worth noting the EV charging stations are a source for EMI as well as the vehicle’s charging ports.

-Another common practice is using twisted pair cables or wires.
-Two conductors of a single circuit are twisted together to improve EMC in automotive components and reduce EMI.
-This also helps provide additional shielding from external electromagnetic interference.
+Another common practice is using twisted pair cables or wires, where two conductors of a single circuit are twisted together.
+This approach improves electromagnetic compatibility (EMC) in automotive components and reduces EMI, while also providing additional shielding from external electromagnetic interference.

-Strong electrical shielding, efficient power and temperature management, and sensors are crucial in managing electromagnetic emissions and making sure EVs operate safely.
+Strong electrical shielding, efficient power and temperature management, and advanced sensors are essential for controlling electromagnetic emissions and ensuring the safe operation of EVs.

 Integrate EMC Sensors into Your Vehicle Design